Is this Palm Beach muni the best public par-3 course in the world?

 By Michael Bamberger | MARCH 2, 2020

 This is the latest in our Muni Monday series, spotlighting stories from the world of city- and county-owned golf courses around the world.
-Michael Bamberger is manning the Muni Monday helm for the Florida Swing, which is good news for us all.
+Michael Bamberger is manning the Muni Monday helm read more on the Golf website in a new tab for the Florida Swing, which is good news for us all.
 Below is his second dispatch.

-On the Monday after the Honda Classic, some of the most famous golfers in the world gather at the Seminole Golf Club, the oceanfront Donald Ross masterwork, for a club event called the Member-Pro.
-That presents an annual issue for Raymond Floyd, as he is both a member and a pro.
+On the Monday after the Honda Classic, some of the most famous golfers in the world gather at the Seminole Golf Club, the oceanfront Donald Ross masterwork read more on the Golf website in a new tab, for a club event called the Member-Pro. read more on the Golf website in a new tab That presents an annual issue for Raymond Floyd, as he is both a member and a pro.
 As the pitching coaches say when you have three good left-handed starters, it’s a nice problem to have.

 About 12 years ago, Floyd inherited a 1961 18-hole Dick Wilson course that had become a financial drain on the town.
 “I took a course that was losing money, changed the routing and everything about it, and now it makes so much money it carries everything the town’s rec department does,” Floyd said in a telephone interview while the fourth round of the Honda Classic was underway.
 Floyd lives a couple miles south, at a golf development called Old Palm, where there’s a course he designed.

 Floyd is a par3ophile.
-He loves the Par-3 course at Augusta National and for years he and his little gang, on the Mondays and Tuesdays of Masters week, would go straight from the 18th green to the little course to settle their bets.
+He loves the Par-3 course at Augusta National, read more on the Golf website in a new tab and for years he and his little gang, on the Mondays and Tuesdays of Masters week, would go straight from the 18th green to the little course to settle their bets.
 These days, the course is off-limits until the Wednesday afternoon tournament.

 But Floyd said he never even thought about the Augusta course when he was doing his work at this Par-3.
 “You couldn’t have a more different piece of land,” Floyd said.
 The Palm Beach course is flat as a nickel, windswept, public and busy.
 Floyd changed the routing so the holes move in a variety of directions, added more slopes to the greens and replaced the Bermuda grass with Paspalum, a thick-bladed grass that can withstand salt-heavy air.
 Floyd and his late wife, Maria, raised $3 million from private sources for the renovation and the township put up a matching amount.